-- Destroy or remove property that is contaminated by any matter or substance that makes it deleterious to life or health, and, as such, an immediate or imminent danger to persons or property, and prohibit persons from contacting or approaching such property;
+Destroy or remove property that is contaminated, is an immediate or imminent danger to persons or property, and can prohibit persons from contacting or approaching such property;

-- Procure supplies and equipment, institute training programs and public information programs, and take all other preparatory steps, including the partial or full mobilization of public emergency services units in advance of actual disaster, to ensure adequately trained and equipped personnel are available during a public emergency;
+Procure supplies and equipment, institute training programs and public information programs, and take all other preparatory steps, including the partial or full mobilization of public emergency services units in advance of an actual disaster to ensure adequately trained and equipped personnel are available during a public emergency;

-- Take steps to request federal disaster assistance, including requesting pre-disaster assistance and certifying the need for federal disaster assistance;
+Request federal disaster assistance, including pre-disaster assistance and certifying the need for federal disaster assistance;

-- Prevent or reduce harmful consequences of disaster; and
+Prevent or reduce harmful consequences of the disaster; and

 See Appendix 2.0 for an example of a Public Emergency Declaration Rescission.

 - Extension – An emergency executive order declaring a public emergency may be extended for an additional 15-day period if the Mayor submits proposed emergency legislation to the Council of the District of Columbia (D.C.
 Council) and the D.C.
 Council enacts such legislation.
-Should extenuating circumstances, such as death, destruction, or other perilous conditions prohibit the convening of at least two-thirds of the members of the D.C.
-Council for consideration of emergency legislation, the Mayor may decide to extend the emergency executive order by up to 15 days, but only after making a reasonable attempt to consult with the remaining members of the D.C.
+If extenuating circumstances, such as death, destruction, or other perilous conditions prohibit the convening of at least two-thirds of the members of the D.C.
+Council for consideration of emergency legislation, the Mayor may decide to extend the emergency executive order up to 15 days after making a reasonable attempt to consult with the remaining members of the D.C.
 Council.
 D.C.
 Official Code § 7-2306(b)-(c).

-- Publication of Order – The emergency executive order declaring a public emergency must be published in the District of Columbia Register and in two daily local newspapers, as well as posted in public places in the District as determined by the Mayor by regulation, as soon as practicable given the condition of the emergency.
+- Publication of Order – The emergency executive order declaring a public emergency must be published in the District of Columbia Register and in two daily local newspapers, as well as posted in public places in the District as determined by the Mayor, as soon as practicable.
 D.C.
 Official Code § 7-2306(d).

 - Violation of Emergency Order – An emergency executive order issued by the Mayor may provide for a fine of not more than $1,000 for each violation.
 D.C.
 Official Code § 7-2307.

-See Appendix 3.0 for a declaration of Public emergency flowchart.
+See Appendix 3.0 for a declaration of a public emergency flowchart.